Service Area Business Success: Plumbing Company Recovery

 Why did Mike set it up this way?
 Simple: he thought displaying the address made the business look more legitimate and established.
 He also wanted to rank for searches near his office location.
 Both are understandable instincts, but both violate Google's SAB guidelines.
 Google's rule is clear: if you do not serve customers at your business address, you must hide that address.

-Our Recovery Strategy: Day-by-Day Breakdown
+Our Recovery Strategy

-Day 2: Documentation Assembly
+Documentation Assembly

-SAB cases require a specific type of documentation that proves your business operates as a mobile service provider.
-Standard address verification documents are not enough.
-I worked with Mike to gather evidence that demonstrated the mobile nature of his business.
-This was the most time-intensive day because we needed to collect documents from multiple sources: the state licensing board, the insurance company, the vehicle registration office, and the business's own records.
+SAB cases require documentation that proves your business operates as a mobile service provider — standard address verification alone is not enough.
+I worked with Mike to gather evidence from the state licensing board, insurance carrier, vehicle registration office, and the business's own records.
+Everything was organized into a clear, labeled package that proved three things: the business is real, it travels to customers, and it operates in the claimed service areas.

 Documentation We Provided